ntjandra/Carna-Take-Home/README.md

 ### Website
-The website is hosted on **http://localhost:3000** and consists of 4 completed pages.
+The website is hosted on **http://localhost:3000** and consists of 4-5 completed pages.
 - Home Page
 - Sign Up and Login Page
 - Course Page
 - Program Page
 - Profile Page
-- Quiz Page (WIP)

 ## Testing <a name = "test"></a>
 For API testing, I use [Postman](https://www.postman.com/downloads/) to generate a collection of endpoint calls to then verify the outputs and response status.
 For load balance testing, I use [Locust](https://locust.io/) to hit randomized endpoints with parameters at a customized frequency and then generate a chart to view response time and failures.